scanarium/scanarium-document-generator/README.md

 1. Properties are cut off from the bottom of the contents.
 (See `MarkdownPropertyExtractorFileDecorator`)
 1. Values are injected.
 (See the [Injected values section](#injected-values), and `ValueInjectorFileDecorator`)
 1. The hierarchy level in the title is adjusted and the id is set (See `HeaderFileDecorator`)
+1. During export, values relating to subnodes are injected (e.g. linkedToc) (See `AllInOneExporter`)

 #### Injected values